lucylow/Covid_Control/README.md

 * Restrictions on internal movements travel between regions/cities
 * International travel controls

-It is also important to note that there is roughly a two-week delay between the time a person is infected and the time the case is detected.
-A similar delay can therefore be expected between the time an NPI is put in places and its effect on the number of cases.

-School and workplace closings turn out to be the two most important NPIs in the simulations: they have the largest and most reliable effects on the number of cases compared to e.g. restrictions on gatherings and travel.
-Second, partial or alternating NPIs may be effective.
-Prescriptors repeatedly turn certain NPIs on and off over time, for example, schools opening and closing on a weekly basis seems to imply the need for restricting schools to be opened fewer days per week.
-This is a creative and surprising solution, given the limited variability of NPIs that is available to the Prescriptors.
+* School and workplace closings turn out to be the two most important NPIs in the simulations: they have the largest and most reliable effects on the number of cases compared to e.g. restrictions on gatherings and travel.

+* The previous 21 days are fed into the context input; the previous 21 days of stringency values for the eight NPIs are fed into the action input.
+* The Lambda layer combines the context branch h and the action branch g to produce prediction Rˆn.
+* The effects of social distancing and endogenous growth rate of the pandemic are processed in separate pathways, making it possible to ensure that stringency has a monotonic effect, resulting in more regular predictions.

 ----------

 ## Phase 2: Effective Reinforcement Learning through Evolutionary Surrogate-Assisted Prescription (ESP)

+* Reinforcement learning (RL) where models makes sequential decision-making tasks with weight parameters.
+This is used in Decision optimization in real-world problems

+* Surrogate technique that combines evolutionary search with surrogate modeling.
 Implementation of the paper https://arxiv.org/pdf/2002.05368.pdf
+  * Evolve a decision strategy that optimizes the outcomes
+  * Example surrogate == a random forest or a neural network trained with gradient descent, and the strategy is a neural network that is evolved to maximize the predictions of the surrogate model.
+   * Majority of evaluations are done on the surrogate
+   * ESP is more sample efficient, has lower variance, and lower regret than standard RL approaches

-* ESP is a continuous black-box optimization process for adaptive decision-making where the predictor (Pd) takes a decision as its input, and predicts the outcomes of that decision.
-A decision consists of a context and actions to be taken in that context
+* ESP is a continuous black-box optimization process for adaptive decision-making where the predictor takes a decision as its input, and predicts the outcomes of that decision.
+A decision consists of a context and actions to be taken in that context as shown below in the diagram:

 ![](https://github.com/lucylow/Covid_Control/blob/main/images/Screen%20Shot%202020-12-22%20at%204.12.37%20AM.png)
-* Technique that combines evolutionary search with surrogate modeling

 * Use historical data available on decision making in organizations, consisting of the decision problem, what decisions were made, and how desirable the outcomes were
 * In the NPI optimization task, ESP is built to prescribe the NPIs for the current day such thatthe number of cases and cost that would result in the next two weeks is optimized.
-* Learn a surrogate model
-  * Evolve a decision strategy that optimizes the outcomes
-  * Example surrogate == a random forest or a neural network trained with gradient descent, and the strategy is a neural network that is evolved to maximize the predictions of the surrogate model.
-   * Majority of evaluations are done on the surrogate, ESP is more sample efficient, has lower variance, and lower regret than standard RL approaches
-* Sequential decision-making tasks
-* Reinforcement learning (RL)
-* Decision optimization in real-world problems
-* Weight parameters

 -------